AllYarnsAreBeautiful/ayab-manual/docs/API.md

 firmware minor version.

 When the device is ready to receive a further signal, it sends a state indicator token (IndState = 0x84) followed by a parameter value of 0x01.
+The six bytes that follow encode the left-hand Hall sensor (uint16_t), right-hand Hall sensor (uint16_t), carriage type, and carriage position, respectively.
 Other parameter values indicate an error state in the device.

 ## Start sequence